chilli-axe/mtg-photoshop-automation/README.md

 * Install the included font and the other fonts specified above.
 * Download the Photoshop template and move it into the main directory.
 * Move all of your card artwork to the `art` folder.
 File names should be structured as `<CARDNAME> (<ARTIST NAME>).jpg`.
-* Run the script `Frame All` to position each art piece in the art window, and store the results in the `crop` folder. `Frame Target` does the same but only for a specific art image.
-* Run the script `Proxy All` to render each card in the `crop` folder, and store the results in the `out` folder. `Proxy Target` does the same but only for a specific framed image.
+* Run the script `Proxy All` to render each card in the `art` folder, and store the results in the `out` folder. `Proxy Target` does the same but only for a specific framed image.
 * Run the script `Borderify All` to pad each card render with a black border, such that it's ready to order through sites like makeplayingcards.com, and store the results in the `border` folder inside the `out` folder. `Borderify Target` does the same but only for a specific render.
-I included sample files in the `art`, `crop`, `out`, and `border` folders to show how the process works.
+I included sample files in the `art`, `out`, and `border` folders to show how the process works.

 # Limitations
 As of this release, the script can't handle: